spiral/docs/queue/configuration.md

   # ...
 ```

-The pipelines must be assigned to `amqp` broker and must specify the `queue` name:
+The pipelines must be assigned to the `amqp` broker and must specify the `queue` name:

 ```php
 pipelines: